webyrd/imperishable-wonderland/imperishable/book.md

 [quasiquote quines from ICFP 2017 pearl]

+[self-reps and viruses]

+[synthesizing omega as a small-step quine]

+[synthesizing combinatory logic terms, including for fixed point combinators]

 [synthesizing append from input/output examples, with and without eigens, etc.]

 [synthesizing append from associativity property + eigens]